 Katherine Battle was nine when her dad died of kidney cancer.
 In this essay she writes about loss, remembrance and above all things - enduring love.
 The past can't be changed - but her voice gives us all hope for the future.

 "I realize that there is no avoiding death from this disease, so I plan for its eventuality but I refuse to stop living.
 Cancer does not define me."
 James is a stage 4 kidney cancer survivor and this is is his story.

 Julie is a stage 4 kidney cancer survivor and author of the blog: Julie's Not Dying Today.
 Her latest post about working with Sonya Owens, a Licensed Clinical Social Worker on managing emotional aspects of cancer is something that all patients can benefit from.
 Thank you Julie for educating and inspiring!

 When it comes to kidney cancer, a tie isn’t good enough.
 We need a win.
-Join our fundraising effort, No Tie July, and help us raise life-saving research dollars.
-Here’s how you can participate.
+Join our month-long fundraising effort, No Tie July, and help us raise one year of life-saving research funding in just one month.